syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Summaries.md

 //Setting the Appearance of the Summary Cells through the SummaryRowDescriptor

 //Adds Summaries for the Parent Table(Orders).
-GridSummaryColumnDescriptor scd = new GridSummaryColumnDescriptor("Sum", SummaryType.DoubleAggregate, "Freight", "{Sum:#}");
+GridSummaryColumnDescriptor summaryColumnDescriptor = new GridSummaryColumnDescriptor("Sum", SummaryType.DoubleAggregate, "Freight", "{Sum:#}");
-GridSummaryRowDescriptor srd = new GridSummaryRowDescriptor("Sum", "$", scd);
+GridSummaryRowDescriptor summaryRowDescriptor = new GridSummaryRowDescriptor("Sum", "$", summaryColumnDescriptor);
-//Setting the appearance for the summary cells srd.Appearance.AnyCell.BackColor = Color.Green;
+//Setting the appearance for the summary cells summaryRowDescriptor.Appearance.AnyCell.BackColor = Color.Green;
-srd.Appearance.AnyCell.TextColor = Color.White;
+summaryRowDescriptor.Appearance.AnyCell.TextColor = Color.White;
-srd.Appearance.AnyCell.CellType = GridCellTypeName.Static;
+summaryRowDescriptor.Appearance.AnyCell.CellType = GridCellTypeName.Static;
-this.gridGroupingControl1.TableDescriptor.SummaryRows.Add(srd);
+this.gridGroupingControl1.TableDescriptor.SummaryRows.Add(summaryRowDescriptor);
 {% endhighlight %}
 {% highlight vb %}
 'Changing the Appearance of the Summary Cells through the TableDescriptor